Editor’s Note: This recipe has been updated with new pictures and method. Originally posted August 28, 2017.

 - 1 large sweet potato or 2 medium sweet potatoes.
 Should yield app 2 cups chopped

-- 2 tbsp of corn starch or tapioca flour
+- 2 tablespoons of corn starch or tapioca starch

 - 1/4 teaspoon of sea salt